Technical Inquiry Service

 * * * * * *

-The mission of the FASB’s Technical Inquiry Service is to clarify existing guidance or provisions within the FASB literature, which includes:
+The objective of the FASB’s Technical Inquiry Service is to clarify existing guidance or provisions within the FASB Accounting Standards Codification (Codification).

 How do I submit my question?

-Questions are submitted electronically by completing the FASB Technical Inquiry Form (accessible through the link below).
+Questions are submitted electronically by completing the FASB Technical Inquiry Form.
 To help us in providing a timely answer to your question, please be as specific as possible by first reading the related FASB literature and focusing your question on the specific literature for which you need clarifying guidance.
 Additionally, we will be better able to respond to your question if you seek the advice of others within your organization and consult with your independent auditors, if applicable, before submitting your question.
 The FASB is a not-for-profit organization and, as such, we have limited resources available to respond to questions.

 The following steps should be used as a guide in forming and submitting your question.

-- Obtain and read the applicable FASB literature.
+- Obtain and read the applicable Codification Topics or Subtopics.

 - Formulate your question and discuss with the most senior accountants in your organization (typically the controller or chief accounting officer of a company or the partners, technical advisory partners, or national office of a public accounting firm).